janbarari/gradle-analytics-plugin/docs/setup.md

             'master',
             'develop'
         ]

-        // Optional: Exclude modules that are not necessary like test or demo modules excludeModules = []

-        isTrackAllBranchesEnabled = false // Optional: Default is False.
+        isTrackAllBranchesEnabled = false // Default is false

-        outputPath = 'OUTPUT_REPORT_PATH' // Optional: Default is project /build/ dir.
+        outputPath = 'OUTPUT_REPORT_PATH'
     }
     ```
 <br/>
 <strong>Important Notes</strong><br/>

 - The plugin will create one automatically if there isn't an SQLite database.
-You only need to fill in the `name` and `path` (Recommended).
+You only need to fill in the `name` and `path`.
 - Both `sqlite / mysql` can be used to config `local` or `ci` databases.
-- Both `local` and `ci` configs are optional.
+- The `local` or `ci` database can be skipped if don't need analytics on each of them.
 - If using the plugin in your CI/CD make sure the `CI=true` environment variable exists in your CI system environments and the `ci` database is configured.
 - The `outputPath` can be skipped, it will generate the report inside the project build directory.
-- By enabling `isTrackAllBranchesEnabled` analytics will be kicked on all branches.
-- `isEnabled` and `isTrackAllBranchesEnabled` are not mandatory since they have default values.

 <br/>